-Wondering which Polaris pressure-side pool cleaner to get?
+Wondering which Polaris’s pressure-side pool cleaner to get?

-In this 4-way comparison, we review and compare the Polaris 280 vs. 360 vs. 380 vs. 3900 Sport.
-These are some of the most popular and highest rated Polaris pool cleaners.
+In this 4-way comparison, we address a common debate: Polaris 280 vs. 360 vs. 380 vs. 3900 Sport.
+These are some of the most popular and highest-rated Polaris pool cleaners.

 Read on to find the one that’s best for your pool.